Important Early Omega ElectroQuartz, Rare

 Furthermore, there are some very remarkable aspects with this clock:

 - it has a approx 50mm oblong box holding the 8'192Hz swinging quartz;

 - it had a stepper-motor, so the hands move one step every second;

 - second-hacking feature allows time-setting to the second;

 The movement works perfect and precise in every aspect: The date and date-quickset work fine as does the seconds-hacking feature.
-Important: The plastic case (thermoplastic Cycolac resin) has a small spot, probably from heat on top, a superficial crack on the bottom and the pin-holder is missing.
-But this is a very common problem with these and not obviously recognizable -- rather a design- & construction-mistake obviously, than bad treatment in the last five decades.
+Important: The plastic case (thermoplastic Cycolac resin) has a superficial crack on the front and the pin-holder is missing.
+But this is very common with these and not obviously recognizable.